yelon-L/chrome-ext-devtools-mcp/docs/tool-reference.md

 ### `emulate_network`

-**Description:** Emulates network conditions such as throttling on the selected page.
+**Description:** Emulates network conditions such as throttling or offline mode on the selected page.

 **Parameters:**

-- **throttlingOption** (enum: "No emulation", "Slow 3G", "Fast 3G", "Slow 4G", "Fast 4G") **(required)**: The network throttling option to emulate.
-Available throttling options are: No emulation, Slow 3G, Fast 3G, Slow 4G, Fast 4G.
+- **throttlingOption** (enum: "No emulation", "Offline", "Slow 3G", "Fast 3G", "Slow 4G", "Fast 4G") **(required)**: The network throttling option to emulate.
+Available throttling options are: No emulation, Offline, Slow 3G, Fast 3G, Slow 4G, Fast 4G.
 Set to "No emulation" to disable.
+Set to "Offline" to simulate offline network conditions.

 ---